AmmarMakhlouf/TagreeTask/README.md

 3- Update the database connection, username and password info in the file .env

-4- Under the main Run the follwowing two commands
+4- Under the main Run the follwowing commands:

+composer update

 php artisan migrate:fresh --seed